Top 10 Places to See in Paris, France

 At the fountain, rent a beautiful sailboat to float.

 Wander through the perfectly manicured grass and trees and relax in the green metal chairs found throughout the park.

 Arc de Triomphe du Carrousel

-It was built between 1806 and 1808 to commemorate Napoleon’s military victories, the acoustics inside are impressive and reverberate off the walls.
+Built between 1806 and 1808 to commemorate Napoleon’s military victories, the acoustics inside are impressive and reverberate off the walls.

-Louvre Museum is where the famous Mona Lisa resides.
-The Louvre should be your first stop upon visiting this world-famous museum.
+Louvre Museu, where the famous Mona Lisa resides, should be your first stop upon visiting this world-famous museum.
 However, choose wisely, it’s enormous.
 Plan out your top art to see before going.
 You could be here all week and still not see everything.
-The triangle Louvre is the entrance where you then go underneath and the building you see behind it, yes that is part of the museum.
-First opened as a museum in 1753 but some of the buildings are much older than that.
+The triangle Louvre is the entrance , yes that is part of the museum.
+First opened as a museum in 1753, some of the buildings are much older than that.

 Poilane is known as one of the best or even the best bakery in Paris.
 Poilane has six locations in Paris.